How do I find and hire a kickass copywriter?

 When you read something in a style that resonates, you’ll know.
 You’ll just like it more.
 You’ll keep reading.

 Writers can mimic different voices, some more than others.
 They’ll want to meet you in the middle to create “your” voice in their words.
-Make sure that middle ground isn’t a long, arduous journey.
-That does not sound fun.

 Then, there’s this—